 Problems

 In the case of a real time encoder, it is difficult to know the number of bits in each subset when encoding a slice header.
 Some encoders solve this issue using dummy bytes and updating as shown in Figure2.
 At first, the encoder outputs a bitstream with a slice header including dummy entry_point_offset values to the bitstream buffer.
-The encoder later updates the dummy entry_point_offset field with the actual value after finishing encoding each subset.
+The encoder later updates the dummy entry_point_offset field with the actual value after finishing encoding all subsets.
 Finally, the updated bitstream is output from the bitstream buffer.